Creating a DaemonSet

 The replicas parameter used in defining a Deployment or StatefulSet does not exist in the above configuration for a DaemonSet, because each node has only one replica.
 It is fixed.

-DaemonSet only creates pods on nodes with specific labels.
-In the preceding pod template, nodeSelector specifies that a pod is created only on nodes with the daemon: need label.
+The nodeSelector in the preceding pod template specifies that a pod is created only on the nodes that meet daemon=need.
 If you want to create a pod on each node, delete the label.

 3. Create a DaemonSet.